Technological singularity: Accelerating change

 Kurzweil claims that technological progress follows a pattern of exponential growth, following what he calls the "law of accelerating returns".
-Whenever technology approaches a barrier, Kurzweil writes, new technologies will surmount it.
+Whenever technology approaches a barrier, Kurzweil writes, new technologies surmount it.
 He predicts paradigm shifts will become increasingly common, leading to "technological change so rapid and profound it represents a rupture in the fabric of human history".
-Kurzweil believes that the singularity will occur by approximately 2045.
+Kurzweil believes that the singularity will occur by 2045.
 His predictions differ from Vinge's in that he predicts a gradual ascent to the singularity, rather than Vinge's rapidly self-improving superhuman intelligence.

 Oft-cited dangers include those commonly associated with molecular nanotechnology and genetic engineering.
-These threats are major issues for both singularity advocates and critics, and were the subject of Bill Joy's April 2000 Wired magazine article "Why The Future Doesn't Need Us".
+These threats are major issues for both singularity advocates and critics, and were the subject of Bill Joy's 2000 Wired magazine article "Why The Future Doesn't Need Us".